Akasho09/sem7/IOT/sessional 2/cdma.md

 ## CDMA (Code Division Multiple Access)
  is a spread spectrum communication technique used in 2G and 3G cellular systems (like IS-95 and cdma2000).
+- CDMA (Code Division Multiple Access) is a multiple access technique where multiple users share the same frequency channel simultaneously, but each user is assigned a unique code.
+- These codes are orthogonal, meaning their dot product = 0.

  ![alt text](image-11.png)